saumitra403/Git-Katas/README.md

-This repository contains greeting messages
+This repository contains git Katas